Data protection

 How can I delete my data or prevent data storage?

-You have the right to access and also delete your personal data at any time.
-Even if you are not a Xing member, you can use your browser to prevent possible data processing or manage it according to your wishes.
-Most of the data is stored via cookies.
-Depending on which browser you have, the management works slightly differently.
-Under the section “Cookies” you will find the corresponding links to the respective instructions of the most popular browsers.
+You have the right to access and delete your personal data at any time.
+Even if you are not a Xing member, you can use your browser to prevent any data processing or manage it according to your wishes.
+Most data is stored via cookies.
+Depending on which browser you have, the administration works slightly differently.
+In the “Cookies” section, you will find the relevant links to the instructions for the most popular browsers.

 Legal basis

-If you have consented that data from you can be processed and stored by integrated social media elements, this consent is considered the legal basis of the data processing (Art.
+If you have consented to your data being processed and stored by integrated social media elements, this consent is the legal basis for data processing (Art.
 6 para.
-1 lit. a DSGVO).
-In principle, your data will also be stored and processed on the basis of our legitimate interest (Art.
+1 lit. a GDPR).
+In principle, your data is also stored and processed on the basis of our legitimate interest (Art.
 6 para.
 1 lit. f GDPR) in fast and good communication with you or other customers and business partners.
 Nevertheless, we only use the integrated social media elements if you have given your consent.
 Most social media platforms also set cookies in your browser to store data.
-That is why we recommend that you read our privacy text about cookies carefully and view the privacy policy or cookie policy of the respective service provider.
+We therefore recommend that you read our data protection text on cookies carefully and consult the privacy policy or cookie guidelines of the respective service provider.

-We have tried to bring you closer to the most important information about data processing by Xing.
-At https://privacy.xing.com/de/dat enschutzerklaerung you can learn even more about the data processing of the social media network Xing.
+We have tried to provide you with the most important information about data processing by Xing.
+You can find out more about data processing by the Xing social media network at https://privacy.xing.com/de/datenschutzerklaerung.

 Privacy policy for the contact form

-The personal data that you provide to us as part of this contact request will only be used to respond to your request or contact and for the associated technical administration.
-The transfer to third parties does not take place.
+The personal data that you provide to us as part of this contact request will only be used to answer your request or contact you and for the associated technical administration.
+It will not be passed on to third parties.

-You have the right to revoke your consent at any time with effect for the future.
+You have the right to withdraw your consent at any time with effect for the future.
 In this case, your personal data will be deleted immediately.

-Your personal data will also be deleted without your revocation if we have processed your request or if you revoke the consent to storage given here.
+Your personal data will also be deleted without your revocation if we have processed your request or you revoke the consent given here for storage.
 This also happens if the storage is inadmissible for other legal reasons.

-You can inform yourself at any time about the data stored about your person.
+You can obtain information about the personal data stored about you at any time.

 Detailed information on data protection and the handling of personal data can be found in the general privacy policy of this website.